Nexedi/jio/docs/query.rst

 Matching properties
 ^^^^^^^^^^^^^^^^^^^

-Complex Queries select items which exactly match the value given in the query but you can also use wildcards (``%``).
+Queries select items which exactly match the value given in the query but you can also use wildcards (``%``).
 If you don't want to use a wildcard, just set the operator to ``=``.